bastien-winant/bike-rental-data-management/README.md

 # bike-rental-data-management
-A small data engineering project that collects, processes, and loads bike rental and weather datasets into a structured format for analysis.
-The pipeline demonstrates data ingestion, transformation, and loading (ETL) techniques commonly used in real-world analytics workflows.
+A lightweight data engineering project that ingests, cleans, and loads bike rental + weather datasets for analysis.